If you hear a fire alarm:

 UWO Custodial Services maintains all campus extinguishers to these standards.

 Help Eliminate Fire Hazards

 - Electrical hazards represent a serious, widespread occupational danger; practically all members of the workforce are exposed to electrical energy during the performance of their daily duties.
-It is important that you be aware of the potential for fire resulting from electrical hazards.
+You must be aware of the potential for a fire resulting from electrical hazards.

 - Use of electrical “octopuses” to obtain more outlets can result in overloaded circuits and fire.
 Use only 15 amp fused power strips.
 Replace damaged wires and be sure to match your appliance power requirements to the circuit power.

 - Never remove the grounding post from a three-prong plug.

 - Hotplates, coffee makers, irons, space heaters, etc. should never be left unattended.
 They should be unplugged after use and not stored until they are cool enough to touch.
 Keep heaters away from curtains and furniture.

 - Match the size of an extension cord to the appliance power cord to prevent cord overheating.
 Extension cords are not intended for “permanent” installations.
 Wherever possible, appliances shall be connected to permanently wired receptacles.

 - Examine outlets for signs of damage.
 DO NOT USE DEFECTIVE EQUIPMENT, CORDS, OR OUTLETS UNTIL REPAIRS HAVE BEEN MADE.